sissaschool/xmlschema/doc/testing.rst

     qe/qes_neb.xsd
     qe/qes_with_choice_no_nesting.xsd
     qe/silicon.xml
-    qe/silicon-1_error.xml 1
+    qe/silicon-1_error.xml --errors 1
-    qe/silicon-3_errors.xml 3
+    qe/silicon-3_errors.xml --errors=3
     qe/SrTiO_3.xml
-    qe/SrTiO_3-2_errors.xml 2
+    qe/SrTiO_3-2_errors.xml --errors 2

-The test scripts creates test for each listed file, dependant from the context.
+The test scripts create a test for each listed file, dependant from the context.
 For example the script that test the schemas uses only *.xsd* files, where instead the script that tests the validation uses both types, validating each XML file against its schema and each XSD against the meta-schema.